Rawalpindi Punjab, Pakistan Travel Guide

 Taxis and rickshaws are readily available at Rawalpindi Rail Depot.

-Major bus terminals provide access to numerous taxi and rickshaw services.
+Major bus stations provide access to numerous taxi and rickshaw services.

-Consider renting a car if you prefer independent travel, but be aware of local driving conditions.
+Consider renting a car if you prefer independent travel, but know about local road conditions.

 Auto-rickshaws ("rickshaws" or "chingchis") are widely used for short distances.